Contributors: Kevin Clancy, Killian Dockrell

-This year’s Health and Safety Executive (HSE) statistics once again highlight the serious risks present within agricultural and rural settings, with the sector experiencing the highest rate of non-fatal injury of any measured industry.
+The most recent Health and Safety Executive (HSE) statistics highlight the serious risks that are present within agricultural and rural settings, with the sector experiencing the highest rate of non-fatal injury of any measured industry.
 These are significant dangers, which employers and landowners must seek to mitigate.

-In 2022/ 23, 21 workers were killed in work-related accidents within the agricultural, forestry, and fishing industries.
-Including six members of the public who were killed on British farms, the total number of work-related fatalities reaches 27.
-The HSE has proactively attempted to reduce the number of fatalities in this sector, releasing the Your Farm, Your Future campaign focused on this objective.
+In 2024/25, 24 workers were killed in work-related accidents within the agricultural, forestry, and fishing industries.
+Including four members of the public who were killed on British farms, the total number of work-related fatalities reaches 28.

 What are the main risks in the Agricultural Sector?